Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Introduction

 where $\Omega\in\{x_1\partial_{x_2}-x_2\partial_{x_1}, x_2\partial_{x_3}-x_3\partial_{x_2}, x_3\partial_{x_1}-x_1\partial{x_3}\}$.
 The corresponding solution exists in the region $\{0\leq \ub\leq \epsilon\}\cup\{0\leq u\leq 1\}$ and obeys the following estimates:

-Even though this model hardly reflects the difficulties of the nonlinear structure of the vacuum Einstein equations, such local existence, uniqueness and propagation of singularity results to our knowledge are not known for this type of equations but follow from the methods used in this paper.
+Even though this model hardly reflects the difficulties of the nonlinear structure of the vacuum Einstein equations, such local existence, uniqueness and propagation of singularity results to our knowledge are not known for this type of equations but follow from the methods\footnote{In particular, we show that in order to guarantee the existence of the solution, it suffices to commute the equation \eqref{wavenull} only with angular derivatives $\Omega$.} used in this paper.